syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when file or folder has been deleted sucessfully
+Fires when file or folder is deleted sucessfully.

 <table class="params">
 <thead>